 Information for All Music Majors

 The Music Department offers instruction in piano, organ, voice, classical guitar, percussion, and all string, brass, and woodwind instruments.
-Students may also study jazz improvisation, accompanying, and composition.
-There are eight levels in each major performance applied area.
+Students may also study jazz improvisation and accompanying.
+There are eight levels in each applied area.
 Levels one, two, and three are considered pre-major.
-Music Education majors must be assigned level seven to student teach and complete level seven to graduate.
-Music Performance majors must complete level eight to graduate.
-B.A. majors must be assigned level six to graduate.
+A student is required to complete level seven before graduation as a Music Education major and level eight as a Performance major.
 (The levels of competency are available from the Music Department.)